Discovery of the neutron: Proton–neutron model of the nucleus

-The nature of the neutron
+Nature of the neutron

 The question of whether the neutron was a composite particle of a proton and an electron persisted for a few years after its discovery.
 In 1932 Harrie Massey explored a model for a composite neutron to account for its great penetrating power through matter and its electrical neutrality, for example.
 The issue was a legacy of the prevailing view from the 1920s that the only elementary particles were the proton and electron.

 The nature of the neutron was a primary topic of discussion at the 7th Solvay Conference held in October 1933, attended by Heisenberg, Niels Bohr, Lise Meitner, Ernest Lawrence, Fermi, Chadwick, and others.
 As posed by Chadwick in his Bakerian Lecture in 1933, the primary question was the mass of the neutron relative to the proton.
 If the neutron's mass was less than the combined masses of a proton and an electron (1.0078 Da), then the neutron could be a proton-electron composite because of the mass defect from the nuclear binding energy.
 If greater than the combined masses, then the neutron was elementary like the proton.
 The question was challenging to answer because the electron's mass is only 0.05% of the proton's, hence exceptionally precise measurements were required.

 The difficulty of making the measurement is illustrated by the wide-ranging values for the mass of the neutron obtained from 1932 to 1934.
 The accepted value today is 1.00866 Da.
 In Chadwick's 1932 paper reporting on the discovery, he estimated the mass of the neutron to be between 1.005 Da and 1.008 Da.
 By bombarding boron with alpha particles, Frédéric and Irène Joliot-Curie obtained a high value of 1.012 Da, while Ernest Lawrence's team at the University of California measured the small value 1.0006 Da using their new cyclotron.